QUAD Cinema Programmer

 Storyville – The Underdog And The Battle For Kenya (2020)

 Boniface “Softie” Meangi is determined to change Kenyan politics.
 Once an award-winning photographer specialising in raw shots of war and protest, he’s used to witnessing the violence that inevitably follows in the wake of yet another corrupt election, but now he’s in the middle of it: he’s a candidate, standing against state oppression and for a democracy that looks beyond tribal rivalries.
 This Storyville film relays what Mwangi is up against politically, while also showing us the cost of being that person who stands up and demands a fairer world.
 Boniface’s wife, Njeri, is unhappy with the sacrifice he’s making and the risks he takes.
 But if he doesn’t do it, who will?

 The story of the rivalry between legendary F1 racing champions Niki Lauda and James Hunt, two charismatic drivers with entirely different approaches and personalities.
-Ron Howard (Forest Gump, Apollo 13) directs Daniel Bruhl and Chris Hemsworth in this true life story.
+Ron Howard (Forrest Gump, Apollo 13) directs Daniel Bruhl and Chris Hemsworth in this true life story.

 Day 4 – All 4

 Li Mei is a young Chinese woman, raised in a remote rural area, who longs for a new life.
 Her bold escape takes her first to urban Chongqing, China and a disastrous factory job.
 She soon heads out for London, and a marriage to an older man where her entrapment begins anew.